 Many people think that marijuana cannot become addictive because it's a plant; it's natural but the Center for Disease Control (CDC) states that 1 in 10 people who use marijuana will become addicted.
 For people who begin using younger than 18, that number rises to 1 in 6.

 Student Assistance Program (SAP)

 The Student Assistance Program is NOT a treatment resource.
 Schools do not have the expertise nor the responsibility to treat.
 Our expertise lies in our ability to observe the behavior and performance of our students.
-Using our knowledge in this regard, we are able to identify early stages of crisis in the life of a young person and facilitate efficient and appropriate treatment outside the school.
-Recognizing that no student or family is immune to problems, and that these problems have an impact on the school setting, Student Assistance Programs are designed to attend to all students.
+Using our knowledge in this regard, we are able to identify the early stages of crisis in the life of a young person and facilitate efficient and appropriate treatment outside the school.
+Recognizing that no student or family is immune to problems and that these problems have an impact on the school setting, Student Assistance Programs are designed to attend to all students.